 - Make up a box of essentials for the first few hours in your new home (champagne included!)

-Moving day.
+Moving day is finally here.
 As momentous as a wedding day, with as much to organise.

 - Delegate someone to choose the takeaway meal you’ll eat tonight (you’ll have the rest of your life to cook in your new kitchen).

 - Take final meter readings.

 - Do a final check of your property and garden to ensure nothing has been missed.

 You’ve slept in your new home and awoken to new beginnings, there are still a few details that need your attention.